Tenet-Coding/Hacktoberfest-Projects/music-player/readme.md

 ## Project Specifications

-- Developed UI for music player including spinning image and song detail popup
+- Developed UI for music player including spinning image and song detail popup.
-- Added play and pause functionality
+- Added play and pause functionality.
-- Switch songs
+- Switch songs option.
-- Progress bar
+- Progress bar which shows the progress of the song.

 <hr>